Mean-field behavior of nearest-neighbor oriented percolation on the BCC lattice above $8+1$ dimensions: Diagrammatic bounds on the expansion coefficients

 \begin{lemma} Suppose that $2 T_{p, m}^{(1, 1)} < 1$.
 Then, the alternative series \eqref{eq:def-sumOfLaceExpansionCoefficients} absolutely converges, and the following inequalities hold for $p< p_\mathrm{c}$, $m<m_p$ and $k\in\mathbb{T}^d$:

 Here, upper bounds on $\abs*{\flt\pi_p^{(0)}(0, m) - \flt\pi_p^{(1)}(0, m)}$, $\flt\pi_p^{(2)}(0, m)$, etc. are given by Lemma~\ref{lem:ksp-bound}. \end{lemma}

 The proof of Lemma~\ref{lem:ksp-bound} is based on the diagrammatic representations of $\{\pi_p^{(N)}\}_{N=0}^{\infty}$ and the methods in \cite{Handa-Kamijima-Sakai,hs05,s07op}.
 The farmer is to bound $\{\pi_p^{(N)}\}_{N=0}^{\infty}$ above in terms of sums of products of two-point functions.
-The latter is to split events of percolation connections into some events depending on whether each line collapses or not.
+The latter is to split events of percolation connections into some events depending on whether or not each line collapses.
+Lemma~\ref{lem:ksp-bound} is a well-known result in this sense, hence we explain its proof in Appendix~\ref{sec:proof-diagrammaticBounds}.
+However, these upper bounds are a little sharper than previous research in a certain sense because we take care of the explicit form of not only the leading terms but also the remainder terms.
+They are often expressed as the order $\order{d^{-1}}$ relying on $d\gg d_{\mathrm{c}}$ (or the order $\order{L^{-d}}$ relying on $L\gg 1$ in the case of the spread-out model).
+We believe that the upper bounds are worth showing in this paper.

-In particular, each the first term in \eqref{eq:sum-diagrammaticBounds-m-01}, \eqref{eq:sum-diagrammaticBounds-mt-01} and \eqref{eq:sum-diagrammaticBounds-mcos-01} is a leading term.
+In particular, each of the first term in \eqref{eq:sum-diagrammaticBounds-m-01}, \eqref{eq:sum-diagrammaticBounds-mt-01} and \eqref{eq:sum-diagrammaticBounds-mcos-01} is a leading term.
 The coefficient $1/2$ results from \cite[Equation (3.11)]{hs05}.
 The sum $\lambda + \rho$ of the superscript of $B_{p, m}^{(\lambda, \rho)}$ (similarly, $T_{p, m}^{(\lambda, \rho)}$ and $\flt V_{p, m}^{(\lambda, \rho)}(k)$) means how many $q_p$'s the diagram contains at least.
 For example, the leading term $B_{p, m}^{(2, 2)} / 2$ in \eqref{eq:sum-diagrammaticBounds-m-01} contains at least four $q_p$'s.
-If one isolates the diagrams containing six $q_p$'s from error terms and specify their coefficients, then one can obtain more precise upper bounds than Lemma~\ref{lem:ksp-bound}.
+If one isolates the diagrams containing six $q_p$'s from error terms and specifies their coefficients, then one can obtain more precise upper bounds than Lemma~\ref{lem:ksp-bound}.
 However, too many $q_p$'s aggravate upper bounds on the basic diagrams due to many multiplicative constants $K_1$'s (See Lemma~\ref{lem:basic-diagrams}).
 That is a reason why we isolate the diagrams containing only four $q_p$'s in this paper.